Leafwing-Studios/fop-rules/docs/character-options/powers/conduit.md

 </div>

 A terrible blast of cold pours forth from your palms, knocking back your foe.
 Make a Prowess attack against a creature of your choice within range.
-If you hit, deal 1d4  + Presence water damage and knock them back Ranged, 15 feet away from you.
+If you hit, deal 1d4 + Presence water damage and knock them back Ranged, 3 tiles away from you.
 When used with your Buffer Overflow class feature, the creature is knocked away from the immediately preceding creature in the chain, rather than yourself.
 This location is calculated before any movement from this chained spell occurs.

 ## Grasping Shadows